ValidMind for model validation 2 — Start the model validation process

 ❌ High Pearson Correlation

-• Single Feature Pair Exceeds Correlation Threshold: Only the pair (Age, Exited) has a Pearson correlation coefficient of 0.3405, surpassing the threshold of 0.3 and resulting in a "Fail" status, indicating a moderate positive linear relationship between these features.
+• One feature pair exceeds correlation threshold: The pair (Age, Exited) has a Pearson correlation coefficient of 0.3608, surpassing the 0.3 threshold and resulting in a Fail status.

-• All Other Feature Pairs Remain Below Threshold: The remaining nine feature pairs have coefficients ranging from -0.2064 to 0.1507, all of which are below the 0.3 threshold and are marked as "Pass," suggesting limited risk of multicollinearity among these pairs.
+• All other feature pairs pass threshold: The remaining nine feature pairs have absolute correlation coefficients ranging from 0.188 to 0.0328, all below the 0.3 threshold and marked as Pass.

 Parameters: